 There wasn't a lot of time.
 The sun was already heading toward the western horizon, and I was committed to seeing the reserve before heading back to Tulum for the night.

-From the highway, it was a ten minute walk to the little pier where boatmen hang out, waiting to give rides to tourists like me.
+It was a ten-minute walk from the highway to the little pier where boatmen hang out, waiting to give rides to tourists like me.

 We took off across the lagoon.
 My eyes were wide open with excitement.

-If it was all as beautiful as what we were seeing on the boat ride, it deserves its protected status.
+It would deserve its protected status if it were all as beautiful as what we saw on the boat ride.